justinjudefernandes/SOC-Threat-Hunting-with-Microsoft-Sentinel/README.md

 ### 🛑 Response Actions:
 - Quarantined and removed the phishing email from the environment.
-- Initiated organization-wide search for related sender IP/domain activity.
+- Initiated an organization-wide search for related sender IP/domain activity.
-- Blocked malicious IP (185.220.101.55) and typosquatted domain at email gateway level.
+- Blocked the malicious IP (185.220.101.55) and the typosquatted domain at email gateway level.
-- Elevated incident in Microsoft Sentinel for further SOC tracking and correlation.
+- Elevated the incident in Microsoft Sentinel for further SOC tracking and correlation.
-- Validated email security posture and reviewed filtering policy gaps for remediation.
+- Validated the email security posture and reviewed filtering policy gaps for remediation.

 ### 💡 Recommendations:
-- Enforce strict anti-spoofing controls (SPF, DKIM, DMARC enforcement set to reject).
+- Enforce strict anti-spoofing controls - SPF, DKIM, DMARC enforcement set to reject wherever necessary.
 - Implement automatic quarantine for high-confidence phishing verdicts.
 - Enable domain impersonation and lookalike detection policies in Microsoft Defender for Office 365.
 - Integrate real-time threat intelligence feeds for automated enrichment and blocking.